AriMeron/Game/README.md

 - Left-click to fire your weapon.
 Holding the left-click allows for rapid fire.
 - Right-click can be used to throw grenades, with each player having two grenades per round.
 - Shift to scope
+- Players can run out of bullets or grenades and will have to pick up more around the map.

 Get ready for an action-packed showdown in the Capitol Building, where you can step into the shoes of your favorite politicians and engage in thrilling battles!